 Ms. Huntley attended Pepperdine University School of Law in Malibu, California where she earned her law degree in 2004.
 While there, she served as co-chair of the Moot Court Board, and was a member of the Journal of the National Association of Administrative Law Judges.
 She clerked for Chief Magistrate Judge Stephen J. Hillman in the United States District Court, Central District of California as part of the Judicial Internship Opportunity Program through the Litigation Section of the American Bar Association.
 Mily’s participation in the Judicial Internship Opportunity Program continues as a mentor to interns.

-Mily received a Bachelor of Science in Urban and Regional Studies with a concentration in Latin American Studies from Cornell University in Ithaca, New York in May 1998 and was a member of the Dean’s Honor List.
-Mily’s involvement in community service while living in Ithaca earned her the Cornell Tradition Fellowship Award.
+Mily received a Bachelor of Science in Urban and Regional Studies with a concentration in Latin American Studies from Cornell University in 1998 and was a member of the Dean’s Honor List.
+Mily’s involvement in community service while there earned her the Cornell Tradition Fellowship Award.
 Mily continues to contribute to the Cornell community by participating in the Cornell Alumni Admissions Ambassador Network.

 Prior to attending law school, Mily was a bilingual elementary school teacher for the Los Angeles Unified School District as a member of Teach for America.
 During this time, she earned a California Teaching Credential which she keeps active.
 Her litigation and teaching experience makes her a valuable part of the Labor and Employment, Litigation, Law Enforcement, and Risk Management & Torts practice teams at the firm.